smaeul/impose/README.md

 - `ROOT`: the root of the destination directory hierarchy, with no trailing slash (i.e. nominally the empty string)
 - `VERBOSE`: a positive integer if the script should print additional messages

-These scripts will run with a `umask` of `0577`, which means that files and directories created by these scripts will be inaccessible to other users by default.
-Script authors will need to manually set the permissions of each created file, or change the `umask` inside the script.